haimlavi1989/haimlavi1989/README.md

 - 💪 Staying active and working out
 - 📚 Constantly learning through books, courses, and hands-on experiences
 - 🍿 Watching movies to unwind

-For me, **life is all about balance**:
-Exploring the world, savoring great food, maintaining a healthy lifestyle, and **always growing** — personally and professionally.

 <h3>Contact me:</h3>
 <a href="https://www.linkedin.com/in/haimlavi"><img src="https://img.shields.io/badge/-Haim Lavi-0077B5?style=flat-square&logo=linkedin&logoColor=white"/></a>